Short Takes

 Inherent vice

-Excerpt from dictionary.archivists.org
+EXCERPT from dictionary.archivists.org

 n. the tendency of material to deteriorate due to the essential instability or interaction among components